 Learning Assistance Programme

 This programme is organized by the school SENCO (Special Education Needs Coordinator) and is available to students who require additional learning programmes to meet their needs.
-This may be extension work or it may be learning support and “catch up boost”.
+This may be extension work or it may be learning support for a “catch up boost”.
 Learning programmes may be in their own class, small group or one to one.
-Parents are notified before a child begins on a special learning programme.
+Parents are notified before a child begins on a special learning programme and will be part of the team through any intervention.
 Access to external agencies to support students with their learning is part of this process.
+If you are concerned about your child’s learning or would like to seek additional learning support please make contact with us.
+Always happy to help.